The Wonder

 3

 Haphazardly learning to care for our mind is, unfortunately, usual.
-Be cautious of times the world offers a reward for doing something that devalues being nice.
+So, be cautious of times the world offers a reward for doing something that devalues being nice.

 Too often it’s too easy to take our mental well-being for granted.
 Consider this: That many prefer the company of pets over people is understandable.